DaoHongDS/ImgCapt_Yolo4_CNN_Obj/README.md

 ImportanceFactor = ConfidenceRate × ObjectWidth × ObjectHeight

-We made improvements by replacing CNN features (Xception) from the original model by Yolo4 CNN feature (CSP Darknet53).
-So, we use only Yolo4 instead of both Xception and Yolo4.
+We made improvements by replacing CNN features (Xception) from the original model by Yolo4 CNN features (CSP Darknet53).
+So, we only use Yolo4 instead of both Xception and Yolo4 for the image captioning model.
 The CNN features is get from the end point of CSP Darknet53.
-At this point, we can optimize the size of features shape and the depth.
+At this point, we can optimize the size of features shape and the depth (the features are good enough and the size is not too big).

 \image of CNN feature point